 The Earth's gravity field is highly variable over a very wide range of spatial scales.
 There are two approaches which have been used to understand this.
 The most common has been to seek one to one (deterministic) relations between the fluctuations in surface gravity at a given scale and density anomalies at corresponding depths.
-In local or regional studies, this idea is commonly used to infer the depth to the source of gravity anomalies from the spectral peaks of surface gravity (e.g., Bullard and Cooper 1948; Spector and Grant 1970; Maus and Dimri 1996); the methods of wavelet analysis represent the most recent development in this type of application (e.g., Fedi et al. 2005).
+In local or regional studies, this idea is commonly used to infer the depth to the source of gravity anomalies from the spectral peaks of surface gravity [e.g. Bullard and Cooper (1948), Spector and Grant (1970), Maus and Dimri (1996); the methods of wavelet analysis represent the most recent development in this type of application (e.g. Fedi et al. (2005)).
 The second (neglected) approach has aimed at understanding and explaining the overall scale dependence of the statistics and the relations between the rock density and surface gravity statistics.
-Both approaches exploit a basic result of potential theory which shows that the contribution to the surface gravity at horizontal wavenumber K decays exponentially with the depth of the layer.
+Both approaches exploit a basic result of potential theory which shows that the contribution to the surface gravity at horizontal wavenumber K falls off exponentially with the depth of the layer.

-Globally, the deterministic approach has attempted to interpret the separation of the density heterogeneities from different rheological layers-the lithosphere, asthenosphere, lower mantle, and core in order to understand the relationship between geodynamic processes and planetary gravity fields (see Bowin 2000 for a recent review).
-Figure 1 shows the Earth geoid up to 360th order (the EGM96 model, Lemoine et al. 1998), indeed it is plausible that the breaks at scales corresponding to \approx 3000 km and to \approx 100-200 km can be associated with the depths of core-mantle and mantle-crust boundaries.
-That the break at 100-200 km is indeed the reflection of the crust-mantle boundary with the mechanism of isostatic compensation can be confirmed by the comparison of the gravity and topography power spectra (Fig. 1).
+Globally, the deterministic approach has attempted to interpret the separation of the density heterogeneities from different rheological layers - the lithosphere, aesthenosphere, lower mantle, and core in order to understand the relationship between geodynamic processes and planetary gravity fields (see Bowin (2000) for a recent review).
+Figure 1 shows the earth geoid up to 360th order Lemoine et al. (1996), indeed it is plausible that the breaks at scales corresponding to \approx 3000 km and to \approx 100 - 200 km can be associated with the depths of core-mantle and mantle-crust boundaries.
+That the break at 100 km-200 km is indeed the reflection of the crustmantle boundary with the mechanism of isostatic compensation can be confirmed by the comparison of the gravity and topography power spectra (Fig. 1).
 For uncompensated topography, the two spectra must be parallel (as they appear to be at high wave numbers).
 If the topography is completely compensated, the low wavenumber gravity power spectrum will be attenuated depending on the depth of compensation.
 The exact wavenumber where the break occurs depends on the flexural rigidity.
-The topography for wavenumbers $<(200 \text{ km})^{-1}$ (see Sect.
+The topography for wavenumbers < (200 km)-1 (see Sect.
 3.5) is apparently